zwcory/imageToASCII/README.md

 * Store images in the /images folder, and input them with just their name as shown in the example.
 * Some images have been provided for you to test out the script.

+* Used python 3.13 as cv2 is not compatible with 3.14 as of 08/11/25
+* To activate the environment, navigate to the folder containing the scripts and run "activate", assuming python is installed.